Whitefish Point Light: Other uses

-The sandy beach along the point is an exciting place to look for banded agates, especially after a storm or to take a walk along the sandy shoreline and enjoy the magic of Lake Superior.
+The sandy beach along the point is a place to look for banded agates, especially after a storm or to take a walk along the sandy shoreline and enjoy Lake Superior.

 In 2012, for the fourth year in a row after a 23-year absence, piping plovers nested at Whitefish Point, and successfully fledged offspring.

 From M-123 in Paradise, go north on Whitefish Point Road for just over 11 mi to Whitefish Point Lighthouse.
 It is well marked.